dannyberns/react-users-table/README.md

 # Users-Table

-Users-Table is a one page application that provides a table based information about different users.
+Users-Table is a responsive one page application that provides a table based information about different users.

 ## Links